AnKingMed/MedTermsList/README.md

 You can suggest a Pull Request on this GitHub account!
 The Macro pulls the list from here as long as you have an internet connection.

 \*_You can also click the edit icon at the top right of the page and GitHub will automatically fork and create a Pull Request with the changes._

+## What if I'm a Windows users?
+Unfortunatley Keyboard Maestro doesn't work on Windows.
+However, we did find [this software](https://www.phraseexpress.com/download/) that works.
+Download the .txt files and import into Phrase Express.
+It will import as a folder.
+You can then set an "Autotext abbreviation" (i.e. `.md` or `.rx`) to the folder and have "Show in popup" checked.
+Doesn't work as well, but it's something